georgosgeorgos/georgosgeorgos.github.io/_posts/2020-04-24-Representing-by-Transforming.md

 ---
 layout: post
-comments: true
 title: "Representing by Transforming"
-excerpt: "Or how the world transforms."
+excerpt: "On how the world transforms."
 mathjax: true
 ---